Fyeo-Labs/cosmic-nft-docs/FAQ.md

 <p><b>4.
 Something is wrong, how can I get help?</b><br>
 Please go to our discord and create a ticket so someone can help you. https://discord.gg/YeVQTRn5P4
+<p><b>5.
+Where can I report a bug or a suggestion?</b><br>
+Thank you, space crew, we love help!
+Please create an issue in our community github: https://github.com/Fyeo-Labs/cosmic-nft-docs/issues